LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/build.md

 # @labkey/build

+### TBD
+*Released*: TBD
+* Use a LABKEY_UI_COMPONENTS_HOME environment variable from the user's setup to define the path for the webpack aliasing of @labkey packages when using "npm run start-link"

 ### version 0.1.0
 *Released*: 26 October 2020
 * Initial package contents with webpack config assets ported over from platform/webpack (with additions to fit scenarios from other modules)